medialab/minet/docs/cli.md

 Positional Arguments:
   target                        Crawling target.
-  start_url_or_start_url_column
+  url_or_url_column             Single start url to process or name of the CSV
-                                Single start_url to process or name of the CSV column containing start_urls when using
+                                column containing start urls when using
                                 -i/--input.
-Defaults to "start_url".
+Defaults to "url".

 Optional Arguments:
   --compress                    Whether to compress the downloaded files when